smithsa/smithsa-jekyll/_posts/2019-12-22-building-an-activity-monitor-with-circuit-playground-express.md

 date: 2019-12-22
 categories: [electronics]
 tags: [hardware, circuitpython, circuit playground express]
 excerpt: The Circuit Playground Express offers a number of built-in sensors, an accelerometer, LEDs, and buttons.
-You can do a lot with just the microcontroller itself and I found it much easier to work with than the Arduino.
+You can do a lot with just the microcontroller itself ...

 ---